Difficulty: Medium, Asked-in: Google, Amazon, Qualcomm

 }

-Else, the root has both left and right child: So, we find the inorder successor node, set the key of root with the key of the inorder successor, and delete the inorder successor.
-To find the inorder successor, we call findBSTMin(root->right) to find the node with the minimum key in the right subtree.
-To delete the inorder successor, we call deleteBSTMin(root->right) to delete the node with the minimum key in the right subtree.
+Otherwise, the root has both left and right child.
+So we find the successor node, set the key of root with the key of the successor, and delete the successor.
+To find the successor, we call findBSTMin(root->right) to find the node with the minimum key in the right subtree.
+To delete the successor, we call deleteBSTMin(root->right) to delete the node with the minimum key in the right subtree.

 Step 4: Finally, we returns the root node of the modified binary search tree.